 Beyond the lab and workshop, I explore programming, automation, and how software tools can enhance engineering workflows.
 I believe great engineers never stop learning — so I write about everything I figure out.

-Currently open to collaborations, internships, and interesting engineering challenges.
+Based in Nepal.
+Open to collaborations, internships, and interesting engineering challenges.

 A selection of engineering projects — design, fabrication, and analysis.